racostyle/UnityGuides/AutomatedTests.md

    Inside `Assets`, create a new folder named `UnitTests`.

 3. Create Edit Mode Tests:
-   Select `UnitTests` and in the Test Runner window, click **Create EditMode Test Assembly Folder**.
+   Select `UnitTests` folder and in the Test Runner window, click **Create EditMode Test Assembly Folder**.
-   This will create an `EditTests` or `EditMode` folder with an `Assembly Definition` file used for settings and references.
+   This will create a folder with an `Assembly Definition` file used for settings and references.
+Name it something like `EditTests` or `EditMode`.

 ![2](https://github.com/user-attachments/assets/f4e5805d-8e03-4785-888e-ac330fc429b3)

 4. Create an Assembly Definition for your code:
    Navigate to the folder containing the code you want to test.
 Right-click and create a new Assembly Definition file.
-Name it something like `myCode_Assembly`.
+In my case, it is `LibUR_Assembly`.asmdef.

 ![3](https://github.com/user-attachments/assets/6f50924a-4270-4b94-97e1-21ec69f00b56)